 With the pedal, you can set bass sounds and drums that even have fills.
 You can also pick the genre.
-The Band Creator pedals will match itself to your guitar whether you’re playing acoustic guitar or electric guitar.
+The Band Creator pedals will match themselves to your guitar whether you’re playing acoustic guitar or electric guitar.

 The Trio+ pedal has additional genres and features.
-It also comes with a built-in looper function in addition to the band building effects.
+It also comes with a built-in looper function in addition to the band-building effects.
 So if you want a looper and a band all in one pedal then you may want to choose the additional Trio+ option.